jack-webb/jack-webb.github.io/_posts/2022-11-14-assisted-injection-with-hilt.md

 ---
 layout: post
 title: "Assisted Injection with Dagger and Hilt: A Double-Edged Sword"
-subtitle: "Whether you're migrating to Hilt or want to specify your dependencies at runtime, find out how with this explainer, and red flags to look out for"
+subtitle: "Whether you're migrating to Hilt or need to specify dependencies at runtime, find out how with this explainer, and learn some red flags to look out for"
+image: /images/assisted-inject/android.jpg
 ---

 ![](/images/assisted-inject/android.jpg)